datopian/playbook/onboarding/README.md

 Welcome to Datopian/Viderum.

-In preparation for the induction call on Monday:
+In preparation for the onboarding call on Monday:

 **1. Your Viderum Email**